BSchimpfermann/walkthru2/README.md

 # walkthru2

+## Introduction

-Sample repo Live Coding 2 fastai course
+This is  a sample repo for Live Coding 2 fastai course

+Another paragraph

+#Another Header